 Saint Alexander Nevsky Cathedral

-St. Alexander Nusky Cathedral is one of the largest Orthodox Christian churches in the world and one of the Sufi symbols.
+St. Alexander Nusky Cathedral is one of the largest Orthodox Christian churches in the world and one of the Sufi symbols and attractions.
 You can see its glossy domes from different and often surprising parts of the city.
 They sometimes peek through the rooftops of two buildings as well as having glittering effects on the ponds after the rain.

 Borisova Gradina Park and Yuzhen Park

 Sofia is a green city with many parks where its inhabitants shelter from the noise of the urban life.
-The large Borisova Gradina Park is located in the center of Sofia, though originally located in the suburbs.
+The large Borisova Gradina Park is another one of attractions in Sofia that is located in the center of Sofia, though originally located in the suburbs.
 Yuzhen Park is another favorite place for Sofia residents to be near the central area.
 In most Sofia parks, many outdoor activities such as festivals, concerts, and outdoor cinema shows are held in the summer.